JCookit/MMM-CalendarExt3Agenda/README.md

 ## Tips

+### 🆕 Self-Contained vs External Calendar Module
+- **Self-Contained Mode (Recommended)**: Set `useExternalCalendarModule: false` (default) and configure the `calendars` array.
+The module will fetch calendar data independently.
+- **External Calendar Mode**: Set `useExternalCalendarModule: true` and use the traditional approach with MM's default `calendar` module.

+### Self-Contained Mode Benefits
+- ✅ No dependency on the default `calendar` module
+- ✅ Better error handling and retry logic
+- ✅ Per-calendar configuration options
+- ✅ Comprehensive logging for troubleshooting
+- ✅ Support for multiple authentication methods

+### Legacy External Calendar Mode
-- This module needs MM's original default module `calendar` or equivalent module which can parse and broadcast events.
-This module cannot handle events alone.
+- ~~This module needs MM's original default module `calendar` or equivalent module which can parse and broadcast events.
+This module cannot handle events alone.~~ **Now optional with self-contained mode!**
 - When you want to hide default `calendar` module, just remove `position` of calendar module.
 - When you want to show past events, you need to configure `calendar` module to broadcast them.